MESSAGE FROM THE DIRECTOR STEPPING DOWN BUT NOT LEAVING, BY DR. IRVING WEISSMAN

 What is the field?
 Officially it’s stem cells, which are the only cells in the born organism that sustains all of the tissues and organs for life, and which can reveal the secrets of almost all–if not all–diseases that occur after we are born, as well as the therapies (including by transferred healthy stem cells) that can continue healthy regeneration.
 In born organisms, blood stem cells make blood and only blood, brain stem cells make brain and only brain, and so on.

 What is the defining characteristic of stem cells?
 Only stem cells in these tissues and organs make more of themselves when they divide, which is now called self-renewal.
-Except for renewed stem cells, all of the daughter cells from cell divisions go through decision trees to change states quantally, so that a blood-forming stem cell self-renews blood-forming stem cells They do this by keeping open for expression the genes that were open in the parent stem cell, and keeping closed those that would take it out of self-renewal.
-But some of the daughter cells of stem cells open some genes that were closed, and closes others that were open, to make a daughter progenitor cell that can make all blood cells (multipotent progenitor or MPP) but cannot self-renew.
+Except for renewed stem cells, all of the daughter cells from cell divisions go through decision trees to change states quantally, so that a blood-forming stem cell self-renews blood-forming stem cells.
+They do this by keeping open for expression the genes that were open in the parent stem cell, and keeping closed those that would take it out of self-renewal.
+But some of the daughter cells of stem cells open some genes that were closed, and close others that were open, to make a daughter progenitor cell that can make all blood cells (multipotent progenitor or MPP) but cannot self-renew.

 Other quantal steps give rise to progenitor cells with more restricted potential, some of which will make red blood cells and platelets, while others make the innate immune system’s macrophages and neutrophiles that scavenge microbes or dying or dead–or as we found–dangerous cells or organisms.
 Yet other progenitors make the lymphocytes that, at the single cell level, are each precommitted to recognize the foreign shape of microbes or chemicals or cancer cells or tissue transplants from a donor.
 The rare lymphocyte that encounters those shapes divide like stem cells in self-renewal to make thousands of immune cells with the same or almost the same immune receptors for shapes as the cell they came from.
 This activity is the basis of vaccinations and our natural immunity that protect us from microbes previously encountered, even in childhood.